machfund/freetonso/README.md

 # What is it?
 This is the Windows batch-script based tool for the simplest interaction with Free TON blockchain including Staking feature.
 Tested on Windows 8/10 and Windows 7 SP1 with updates: KB3087873, KB2990941.

+# Staking
-# For Staking see the STAKING Shortcut section.
+See the STAKING Shortcut section.

 # This bundle (FreeTONSO.zip) contains: